diku-dk/futhark-mode/README.md

 You can install this mode with Emacs' package manager.
 Enable the https://melpa.org/ archive, and install the `futhark-mode` package.
-Alternatively, add the following lines to your Emacs init file:
+*Alternatively*, add the following lines to your Emacs init file:

     (add-to-list 'load-path "path/to/futhark-mode")
     (require 'futhark-mode)